Frequently Asked Questions

 Why are many of the women wearing veils?

 The custom of women covering their heads in church and men uncovering theirs goes to St. Paul the Apostle (1 Corinthians 11:4-6).
 There are a number of reasons for this, but they can all be traced to a respect for the sacred.
 Women who wear veils are reminded that they are in a sacred place experiencing a sacred moment and others who see them are reminded of the sacred and unique dignity of womanhood.
 For as we see with the Ark of the Covenant and the tabernacle that contains the Blessed Sacrament, only the sacred is veiled.

 I’m a woman.
 Am I required to wear a veil?

 Both sexes should use their best judgment.
 It is important to remember that the Holy Sacrafice of the Mass is the greatest thing that we can experience on this earth.
 Dress should be modest and dignified.

 Where can I find a Latin Mass in the Diocese of Erie?

-The Latin Mass is offered at two churches in the Erie area: St. Casimir Church in Erie and St. Anthony Church in Cambridge Springs.
-A High Mass is said every Wednesday at St. Casimir Church at 5:30pm.
-A Low Mass is said at St. Casimir Church every Sunday at 9:30am.
-A High Mass is said at St. Anthony Church on the last Sunday of the month at 12:30pm.
+The Latin Mass is offered at two churches in the Erie area: St. Hedwig Church in Erie and St. Brigid Church in Meadville.
+A High Mass is said every Wednesday at St. Hedwig Church at 5:30pm.
+A Mass is said at St. Hedwig Church every Sunday at 9:00am.
+A High Mass is said at St. Brigid Church on the last Sunday of the month at 12:30pm.

 How can I learn more about the Traditional Latin Mass?